twolfson/twolfson.com/articles/design-for-developers.md

 Aside from CSS frameworks and UI toolkits, there are libraries that offer some helper CSS.
 For example:

 - https://suitcss.github.io/

+# Topics not covered
+- Kerning, to adjust the spacing between characters in text
+- Optimal characters per line, http://practicaltypography.com/typography-in-ten-minutes.html
+- Design is best done in full context, be sure to include the surrounding environment for screenshots
+- Iconography, usage of attaching meaning to icons for saving visual space later on

+# Bonus: Communication
+If you feel like you are being left out and forced into unconsented decisions, then speak up.

+The best design experience I had was working at Uber:

+1. We (engineers, product, designers) would start with a blue sky brainstorming session and throw out any ideas we had onto a board
+2. We voted on what ideas we thought were important
+3. Designers explored a few directions with a few wireframes
+4. We (engineers and product) gave feedback and all of us (engineers, product, designers) decided on which direction to go with
+5. When wireframes were done and high fidelty mocks were in the works, the same engineers that brainstormed started building the product

+Since the engineers were involved at the early stage, we felt much more invested and were much happier with the end result.

 # Links
 Here are some top picks of content that has helped me along: